kadena-community/kadena.js/packages/libs/chainwebjs/README.md

 IDs should be provided as numbers from the set of supported chains of the respective `network`.
 There is no default value.

-When a `depth` parameter is required, a value of `3` or larger is a save choice.
+When a `depth` parameter is required, a value of `3` or larger is a safe choice.

 Functions return items in order ascending by block height.
 Because the server usually returns items in reverse order, functions buffer all items from